 8. Beetroot Helps in Detoxification

-Beets naturally detoxifies your body from the harmful toxins with the help of group phytonutrients called betalains.
-Betalains present in beetroot purifies the blood, skin, and liver and boosts the functionality of the body in a great way.
+Beets naturally detoxify your body from harmful toxins with the help of a group of phytonutrients called betalains.
+Betalains present in beetroot purify the blood, skin, and liver and boost the functionality of the body in a great way.

 9. Nutrient-rich while having very low calorie

-The list doesn’t end here, but the presence of micronutrients and phytonutrient content is where beets shine.
+The list doesn’t end here.
+The presence of micronutrients and phytonutrient content is where beets shine.
 It is loaded with potassium (442 milligrams per cup), folate (or vitamin B9), manganese, magnesium, and vitamin C while still being low in calories—only 30 per half-cup.
 Grate them raw over a salad, or find them in the pickled variety!
-It will go-well.
+It will go well.